 The 2008 global financial crisis hit several of his businesses very hard indeed, forcing him into bankruptcy.
 While trying to save his crumbling empire, Sean made some unwise choices and ended up in prison briefly, alongside his son.

 Once he was allowed to run a company again, QuinnBet was his family’s re-entrance into the world of business.
-The phoenix from the ashes.
+The phoenix from the ashes, which his daughter, Brenda, is responsible for.

 Marking their arrival with lots of small sponsorship deals that got their name known without costing them a fortune, QuinnBet quickly proved popular amongst football and horse racing bettors in particular.